mcamilaalvarez/mcamilaalvarez/README.md

 ## Technologies
 - Back-End: Learning Java
 - Front-End: Proficient in React,Flutter, Git, GITHUB, Javascript .
 Familiar in Angular
--

 ## Skills
 - Problem-Solving: As a developer, I thrive on solving complex problems.
-I’m constantly exploring new technologies and...
+I’m constantly exploring new technologies like Java, PHP, etc.